krobelus/cyanide/README.md

 $ sh get_libraries.sh
 ``

-It will download and extract the rpms I built to the "res" folder, then compiling should work in QtCreator.
+It will download and extract the rpms I built to the "res" folder.
+Additionally, you need to install the dependencies on the mersdk vm:

+``
+$ sb2 -t SailfishOS-armv7hl -m sdk-install -R rpm -i *.rpm ``